martincostello/blog/source/2014-03-04-ensuring-your-asp-net-website-is-secure.md

 ## Use Strict Transport Security

 This is again designed to help prevent man-in-the-middle and HTTPS Strip attacks.
-More information can be found [here](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security).
+More information can be found [here on Wikipedia](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security "Read about HSTS on Wikipedia").

 To enable this, add the following to your ```Global.asax.cs``` file: